GraviDAO/OLD-lunar-assistant-bot/README.md

 - quantity (optional, 1 by default) : The quantity of matching nfts that a user must hold in order to meet the rule.
 - token-ids (optional, all by default) : A list of token ids that the rule is restricted to.

-#### list-rules
+#### view-rules

-List the rules currently configured for the server.
+View the rules currently configured for the server.

 #### remove-rule